Home Health Vitamin E in foods

 • vision problems.

-With a lack of vitamin E, there are other signs, but only a doctor can identify them.
+There are other signs of vitamin E deficiency, but only a doctor can identify them.

-For the body, both a deficiency of vitamins and an overabundance are bad, so you should always try to keep the level in a normal state.
-This can be done exclusively by switching to a balanced diet.
-It is difficult and practically impossible to achieve a high-quality and sustainable result with medicines, therefore they are used only in the most extreme cases.
+Both a deficiency of vitamins and an excess are bad for the body, so you should always try to keep the level in a normal state.
+This can only be done by switching to a balanced diet.
+It is difficult and almost impossible to achieve high-quality and sustainable results with medications, so they are used only in the most extreme cases.

 Leave a Reply